DanielTakeshi/rl_algorithms/dqn/README.md

 python run_dqn_atari.py --game Pong --seed 1 --num_timesteps 30000000 | tee logs_text/Pong_s001.text
 ```

-The statistics for plotting data will be stored in the `rewards.pkl` file inside
+With these settings, the statistics for plotting data will be stored in the
-a `log_pkls` directory.
-I also like to save the stdout to inspect them for later.
+`log_pkls/Pong_s001.pkl` file.

 Here are some of the `task` stuff in the code, ordered by index (i.e. 0, 1,
 etc.).